PRX/styleguide.prx.org/README.md

 `.\node_modules\.bin\typings install --save --global dt~core-js`
 `npm install webpack -g`

-## Development server
+## Development server / Demo app
 Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:9000/`.
 The app will automatically reload if you change any of the source files.

 ## Build